10 venues ideas for your interesting / off-beat / fun and somewhat sustainable or community-minded event in Sydney

 LeadBelly - A stylish and elegant bar and restaurant, the LeadBelly is located in Newtown and offers a wide variety of music performances.
 The two-level venue can host over 150 people and various event formats.

 Foundry616 - Founded by Peter Rechniewski, a jazz fan and co-founder of the Sydney Improvised Music Association (SIMA), Foundry, located in Ultimo, is the best venue for a jazz performance.

 3. The local, craft beer merchants

 The Lord Nelson - Established in 1842 and located in The Rocks, Lord Nelson is home to some of Sydney's best tasting beer, including the famous Three Sheets Pale Ale.
-Stunning location in The Rocks

 4. Your local bowling club

 The Sydney suburbs of Petersham and Clovelly both have beautiful, independently-owned and locally managed lawn bowls clubs that make for a fun and sunny day out.
 Bowling greens are usually accompanied by a cheap and cheerful club for food and drinks.
 Depending on club rules, you might even be able to bring your own esky.

 5. The cute and classy small bar / wine bar

 Thanks to the successful Raise the Bar campaign and current mayor Clover Moore, there is a growing small bar culture in Sydney (where before there were a growing number of super pubs, clubs, meat trays and pokies).
 This campaign really kicked off after John Thorpe (of the Australian Hotels Association) famously said “..we don’t want to sit in a hole and drink chardonnay and read a book”.
 Well, Sydney-siders begged to differ.
 The change is allowing small, local businesses to thrive and new standards to be set for drinking in Sydney.
 Here are some of the best: